jquant/jai-sdk/docs/source/task/explorer.rst

 :code:`Explorer`
 ================

-Bellow, a simple example to instanciate the Explorer class:
+Bellow, a simple example to instantiate the Explorer class:

 .. code-block:: python